Skip to main content

-A pregnancy test can confirm if you’re pregnant by screening for the presence of the human chorionic gonadotropin (hCG/HCG) hormone in urine or blood.
-A pregnancy test at MinuteClinic® is done by a urine sample that will see how much HCG is present.
+A pregnancy test can confirm if you’re pregnant by screening for the presence of the human chorionic gonadotropin (hCG) hormone in urine or blood.
+A pregnancy test at MinuteClinic® uses a urine sample that a provider will review to see how much hCG is present.

 Find care